sidneycadot/connect4/solver/README.md

 INTRODUCTION
 ------------

-This repository contains the code needed to fully enumerate all game states for the game connect-4 (and its generalization 'connect-q'), and to determine, for each of those game states, their game-theoretical value.
+This directory contains the code needed to fully enumerate all game states for the game connect-4 (and its generalization 'connect-q'), and to determine, for each of those game states, their game-theoretical value.

+This implementation can be parametrized to solve different connect-4 "like" games, by varying the board size and the number of connnected chips needed to win.
+See "board_size.h" for details.

 LIST OF FILES
 -------------